samb271/MRSS2025-go1-challenge/go1_challenge/arena_assets/README.md

 # Go1 Challenge - Isaac Sim environment
-Creation of the competition environment here.
+Creation of the assets for the arena environment here.

 Notes on how the env is created: